 I love burgers, especially for lunch.

 They are very easy to throw together, and a great alternative for the usual ham and cheese sandwiches here.
 I prefer to keep my burgers light though.
-And wholesome.

 A good quality bun is very important.
 Preferably with sesame seeds on top.
 I like to grill the sliced buns as well, which make that sesame so fragrant.